fleetdm/fleet/docs/02-Deploying/06-Upgrading-Fleet.md

 ## Serve the new version:

-Once fleet has been replaced with the newest version and the database migrations have completed, serve the newly upgraded Fleet instance:
+Once Fleet has been replaced with the latest version and the database migrations have been completed, serve the newly upgraded Fleet instance:

 ```
 fleet serve